-54% of food insecure households have someone in paid work.
-Low incomes, unexpected expenses, family breakdowns and now natural disasters are key drivers for food insecurity.
+The most common reasons why people experience food insecurity are unexpected expenses (35%) or overall low incomes (30%)34.
 These are exacerbated in times of crisis.

-Over the past three years, Australia has been battered by bushfires, floods, a global pandemic and increased cost of living.
-The brunt of this has been felt by low-income, culturally and linguistically diverse families and regional communities.
+Over the past two years, the impact of COVID-19, bushfires, floods, and a mouse plague has battered NSW.
+The brunt of this has been felt by low-income and culturally and linguistically diverse families, particularly in regional communities and Western Sydney.
 The pandemic saw the need for food relief hit an all-time high with many people turning to charities for the first time in their lives.
-The level of demand continues to be high as so many families grapple with the rising cost of living.